salex/assmnts/readme.markdown

 In this demo, there are several tables and code stubs to preform these functions.

-* Assessor - a multi use model that links the assessment to the model being assessed and optionally, the model the controls the assessing
+* Assessor - a multi use model that links the assessment to the model being assessed and optionally, the model that controls the assessing

 * Score - For demo purposes, a place to store all the scores
 * People - A stub that gets assessed